-This article belongs to a series of articles about percent complete fields of Primavera P6.
+This article belongs to a series of articles about units percent complete fields of Primavera P6.

 As explained in the previous article on the Duration % Complete, there are three percent complete fields for each activity: